• State Regulations in Nevada

 You should give the buyer a properly signed-off title.
 You'll need to request a duplicate if you don't have one.
 Apply to the state that issued the existing title.

-The only time you won't need to obtain a duplicate title is if the vehicle was titled in Nevada, is older than nine years, and has no liens.
-In that case, the buyer can submit an Application for Duplicate Nevada Certificate of Title and a Bill of Sale to obtain the title on his or her own.
+The only time you won't need to obtain a duplicate title is if the vehicle was titled in Nevada, is older than 9 years, and has no liens.
+In that case, the buyer can submit an Application for Duplicate Nevada Certificate of Title (Form VP012) and a Bill of Sale (Form VP104) to obtain the title on his or her own.

-When signing over the title, you'll need all owners to sign the document if the names are listed with the word "and."
-If they're listed with "or," only one needs to sign.
+When signing over the title, all owners must sign the document if the names are listed with the word "and."
+If they're listed with "or," only a single own needs to sign.

-You should also fill out a Bill of Sale and keep it for your records.
-(If the buyer needs one to register the vehicle, complete two forms so you each have an original.)
+You should also fill out a bill of sale and keep it for your records.
+If the buyer needs one to register the vehicle, complete an extra copy so you each have an original.

 Keep the license plates and transfer them to another vehicle, or surrender them to the DMV within 30 days if you're not replacing the vehicle.